by Bill McBride on 9/04/2010 08:56:00 AM

-It is possible that the number of long term unemployed might has peaked, but it is still very difficult for these people to find a job - and this is a very serious employment issue.
+In August 2010, the number of unemployed for 27 weeks or more declined significantly to 6.249 million (seasonally adjusted) from 6.752 million in July.
+It appears the number of long term unemployed has peaked, but it is still very difficult for these people to find a job - and this is a very serious employment issue.

 Note: Even though these numbers are all seasonally adjusted, they can't be added together to calculate the unemployment rate.